The Soul-making School

 Assistant Teacher & Story Teller

-Sandra is a mother, integrative therapist, coach, and witness to those on the inner journey.
-She has studied with Sil for several years in the lineage of Marion Woodman and brings a Jungian and relational approach to her practice.
+Sandra is a mother, integrative therapist, Jungian coach, and witness to those on the inner journey.
+She has studied with Sil for several years in the lineage of Marion Woodman.

 Hojin Kimmel (she/her)